 The DoubleClick logo had an optimal color palette that captured users’ attention and provoked their interest.
-Calm tones evoked confidence and instilled confidence, which is extremely important for an advertising-related platform.
-The emblem was distinguished by various designs, as it combined several styles.
+Calm tones evoked confidence, which is extremely important for an advertising-related platform.
+The emblem featured various designs, combining several styles.

 Meaning and History

-Startup software specialist O’Connor and computer scientist Merriman DoubleClick began development under the wing of offline advertising company Poppe Tyson.
+Startup software specialist O’Connor and computer scientist Merriman began developing DoubleClick under the wing of the offline advertising company Poppe Tyson.
 The value of the project is in the technology of displaying banners to interested users, which has grown into the DART system.
 The project quickly took off, selling advertising and its software to other agencies.
-Unique technologies led to the firm’s purchase by a world software leader.
+Unique technologies led to the firm’s acquisition by a world-leading software company.

 The DoubleClick logo has been updated three times.
 It was due to the new owners.
-However, the main theme of the double click is played in each visual cue.
+However, the main theme of the double-click is repeated in each visual cue.

 What is double click?